wp-plugins/jquery-collapse-o-matic/readme.txt

 Donate link: http://plugins.twinpictures.de/plugins/collapse-o-matic/
 Tags: collapse, expand, collapsible, expandable, expandable content, collapsable content, shortcode, hidden, hide, display, accordion, accordion, jQuery, javascript, roll-your-own, twinpictures
 Requires at least: 2.8
-Tested up to: 3.3.1
+Tested up to: 3.4
-Stable tag: 1.4.1
+Stable tag: 1.4.4

-Remove clutter, save space: display and hide additional content in a SEO friendly way by warpping content in an [expand] shortcode.
+Remove clutter, save space: display and hide additional content in a SEO friendly way by wrapping content in an [expand] shortcode.

 == Description ==

 Collapse-O-Matic adds an `[expand title="trigger text"]hidden content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery expanding and collapsing div.
-A <a href='http://plugins.twinpictures.de/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='http://wordpress.org/tags/jquery-collapse-o-matic'>free community</a> and <a href='http://plugins.twinpictures.de/plugins/collapse-o-matic/support/'>premium support</a>.
-This plug-in was inspired by DrLebowski's Collapsing Objects.
+A <a href='http://plugins.twinpictures.de/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='http://wordpress.org/support/plugin/jquery-collapse-o-matic'>free community</a> and <a href='http://plugins.twinpictures.de/plugins/collapse-o-matic/support/'>premium support</a>.
+This plug-in was originally inspired by DrLebowski's Collapsing Objects.

 == Installation ==